jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 may share a balance at some point in time.
 But even if they start with the same funds, `georgesAccount` and `elainesAccount` can register different balances at some other point in time because they are in fact different _objects_.
 Of course, that two distinct objects can evolve independently goes without saying.
 That is because “object” clearly articulates the creation of an identity that is not tied to any part, arrangement or quality — “object” names the ability to change.[^8]

-## Mutually Exclusive
+## Now What About Programs

-In this light, object-oriented can be seen as the opposite of functional programming.
+In this light, object-oriented programming can be seen as the opposite of functional programming.
 Objects are inherently changeable.
 In fact, changeability and “object” are intertwined as concepts.
 Yet, changeability undermines functional programming.
 Just as oil cannot inhabit the same physical space as water, object-oriented cannot occupy the same virtual space as functional programming.
 Use of one necessarily excludes the other.

-## Program Semantics

-Mutual exclusion forks the road.
-When writing programs, we may choose mutability or immutability, objects or functions, but not both at once.
+As a result, when writing programs, we may choose mutability or immutability, objects or functions, but not both at once.

 Yet, whatever paradigm we choose must include a model for state, and perhaps time.
 As we saw above, programs that are composed of functions themselves model well-behaved state*less* mathematical functions,

 ```js
 const square = (x) => x * x;